-You're currently viewing a development (SVN) version of AssaultCube's documentation.
+You're currently viewing a development (Git) version of AssaultCube's documentation.

 To view the documentation from the current version of the game instead,